ASK1734/Causal_inference_of_metoo_movement/README.md

 ## Statistical Analysis in R
-- **Analytical Approach:** Fixed and random effects analysis is conducted using the `pglm` package in R. This methodological choice is aimed at understanding the varied factors influencing victims' decisions to accuse their predators.
+- **Analytical Approach:** Fixed effects analysis is conducted using the `plm` package in R. This methodological choice is aimed at understanding the varied factors influencing victims' decisions to accuse their predators.